KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 - If needed, you can ask for assistance in the ReVanced [Discord](https://discord.com/invite/revanced), [Subreddit](https://www.reddit.com/r/revancedapp/), or [Telegram](https://t.me/revanced_topics/3192).
 There is also troubleshooting info at the end of this guide

-> [!IMPORTANT]
->
-> I do not plan to update this guide in the future.
-If someone forks this repository and maintains the guide, I will link it here so others can find it.
-I will not get any notifications from GitHub.
-The best way to reach me is via email: kobew5050@gmail.com

 Client ID Setup